 I call it the ‘Vicious-Loop-To-Hell-Tax’ (VLTH-Tax) and it undermines your health, your wellbeing, your relationships, your sleep, your business success: the FEAR TO SAY NO!

-I’ve seen many consultants in 2020 fear to say NO to ill-suited opportunities in order to please a client and/or earn an income/revenue.
+I’ve seen many consultants fear saying NO to ill-suited opportunities in order to please a client and/or earn an income/revenue.
 I get that, been there myself.

 However, there's this tragic VLTH-Tax result: compromised market credibility, endangered future consulting growth, and exposed personal wellbeing.